-This Privacy Notice sets out how we, who administer the Music in Portsmouth website, use and protect any information that we obtain when you visit this website and/or when you provide us with your contact details for (e)mailing or other purposes.
+This Privacy Notice sets out how we, who administer the Music in Portsmouth website, gather, use and secure any information that we obtain when you visit this website and/or when you provide us with your contact details for (e)mailing or other purposes.

 We are committed to protecting your personal data.
 Any personal data we collect from you will be used in line with the General Data Protection Regulations (GDPR).